Chris Farasopoulos

+He chose instead to accept a full and guaranteed football scholarship from Brigham Young University where he was hailed as "the Galloping Greek" by the Arizona Republic.
 Best known for his agility and speed at BYU, Farasopoulos played defensive back as well as punt and kickoff return.
 In 1968, he set a Western Athletic Conference record for average yards returned per kickoff at 27.2, a record that stood until Chad Owens's 29.4 average yards per return years later.